-8. COST EFFICIENCY
+H. COST EFFICIENCY

-Both Jurisdictional and Protecting Agencies are responsible for considering cost efficiency when developing strategy and tactics.
-WFDSS Decision cost estimates will be agreed upon by all participating agencies and jurisdictional cost thresholds will be identified in WFDSS Decisions and/or Delegations of Authority.
+Both Jurisdictional and Protecting Agencies are responsible for considering cost efficiency when developing strategies and tactics.
+WFDSS decision cost estimates will be agreed upon by all participating agencies and jurisdictional cost thresholds will be identified in WFDSS decisions and/or Delegations of Authority.
 Protecting Agencies will inform jurisdictions when cost thresholds are being approached.

 Protecting Agencies will track incident costs and provide reports for other affected Parties upon request.
-AFS/DNR Interim and Final Incident Cross-billing reports will be made available to all parties to this agreement.
-The USFS and all Jurisdictional parties to the agreement will make annual incident cost data for Alaska incidents available to all parties including:
+AFS/DNR Interim and Final Incident Cross-billing reports will be made available to all Parties to this Agreement.
+The USFS and all Jurisdictional Parties to the Agreement will make annual incident cost data for Alaska incidents available to all Parties including:

-- Total Agency Charges by Incident - Recovery costs billed to Protecting Agency by incident
+- Total agency charges by incident - Recovery costs billed to Protecting Agency by incident

-9. DELEGATION OF AUTHORITY
+I. DELEGATION OF AUTHORITY